top of page

 woman sitting at computer and can of water nearby.

-I'd never heard of copywriting a few months before starting my business – seriously.
+I'd actually never heard of copywriting a few months before starting my business.

 When I learned what copywriting was, I realized I’d been an occupational therapist and copywriter for years without realizing it.

 Among other things, I wrote blogs, press releases, grant applications, donor letters and social media posts.
-I didn't have a real strategy, but something was better than nothing.
-I was absolutely making it up as I went.
+I didn't have a full strategy, but something was better than nothing.

-After a few years, a mom with business experience made a comment that changed everything.
+After a few years, a mom/business owner made a comment that changed everything.

 I write great copy?
 What did that even mean?